nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 DRGN-10367: Advertiser times out earlier than expected If an extended advertiser is configured with limited duration, it will time out after the first primary channel packet in the last advertising event.

+.. rst-class:: v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

+DRGN-11222: A Central may disconnect prematurely if there are scheduling conflicts while doing a control procedure with an instant
+  This bug will only be triggered in extremely rare cases.

+.. rst-class:: v1-1-0 v1-0-0

+DRGN-13231: A control packet may be sent twice even after the packet is ACKed This only occurs if the radio is forced off due to an unforeseen condition.

+.. rst-class:: v1-1-0 v1-0-0

+DRGN-13350: HCI LE Set Extended Scan Enable returns "Unsupported Feature or Parameter value (0x11)" This occurs when duplicate filtering is enabled.

+  **Workaround** Do not enable duplicate filtering in the controller.

+.. rst-class:: v1-1-0 v1-0-0

+DRGN-12122: ``secondary_max_skip`` cannot be set to a non-zero value HCI LE Set Advertising Parameters will return "Unsupported Feature or Parameter value (0x11)" when ``secondary_max_skip`` is set to a non-zero value.

+.. rst-class:: v1-1-0 v1-0-0

+DRGN-13079: An assert occurs when setting a secondary PHY to 0 when using HCI LE Set Extended Advertising Parameters This issue occurs when the advertising type is set to legacy advertising.

 .. rst-class:: v1-1-0